 250ml cold water

-1./ Melt the butter in the saucepan over a medium-high heat.
+1./ Melt the butter in a large cooking pot over a medium-high heat.
 Add in the garlic, onion, and leek, along with the bay leaves, and fry until softened.

-2./ Add in the celery and carrot and fry these for a further three or four minutes, stirring as you do.
+2./ Add in the celery and carrot and fry these for a further 3-4 minutes, stirring as you do.
 Then do the same again with the potato and parsnip.

 3./ Add in the butter beans, then pour in the beer and stock.
 Add the mustard, nutritional yeast, a little salt and black pepper, and around a half of the chopped herbs.

 4./ Bring to the boil then reduce the heat to medium and simmer for at least an hour, or till reduced and thickened.
 Keep an eye on the heat and stir occasionally.

 5./ Season again to taste- I like plenty of black pepper- and remove the bay leaves.

 6./ Mix up the dumplings.
 Combine the flour, suet, a pinch of salt, and the remaining herbs in a large mixing bowl.
 Stir in some cold water, a tablespoon at a time, bringing together the dough gently with your hands.
 You will probably need less water than stated above.
 Just try and judge the feel of the dough as you mix; you want a firm but pliable texture.

 7./ Form the dough into around 12 roughly even balls and drop gently onto the top of the simmering stew.
 Cover the pan and simmer for a further 20 minutes.
 To brown the dumpling tops, remove the lid and finish in a hot oven, or put briefly under a hot grill.